 Do Not (say): "This position requires someone a little less ambitious.
 How do you feel about taking on this position temporarily or on a per-project basis?"

 Do: Ask, "Would you be okay with taking a more backseat role on a day-to-day basis?"

 Do Not (say): "I understand you tend to take charge when necessary, but would you be able to restrain from this a bit – even at times where it can be almost difficult to just sit back and let someone else do the job?"

 Do: Ask, "Can you be sure not to cut corners in getting the job done?"

 Do Not (say): "I understand you love solving problems, but we need to be as thorough as possible in this position.
 Do you think your amazing ability to find those shortcuts may prevent us from notating all the nitty-gritty details necessary for administrative and legal purposes?"

 Do (say): "The daily tasks of this position require someone who will focus entirely on these tasks alone, which will be extremely detailed in your daily operations.
 Can you see yourself committed to one task at a time?"

 Do Not (say): "When I speak about this position being less adventurous than you may be used to dealing with, I want to clarify you will be engaged in many tasks that may seem monotonous in nature.
 How do you see yourself dealing with repetitive tasks?"

 Do: Ask "How do you feel about working in this company for the time being?
 I mean, we really wouldn’t want to let you go and may have the perfect position for you opening up in the next few months."

 Have you come across similar challenges and want to learn more about applying DISC in your hiring process?
-Keep an eye on our blog for more interview questions and meanwhile - download a free Case Study on Predictive Hiring with PeopleKeys.
+Download a free Case Study on Predictive Hiring with PeopleKeys.